openmobilityfoundation/mobility-data-specification/mds.md

 ## InitPilotedMovementPlan()

 The InitMovementPlan() API is used for initiating a trip request from a human piloted vehicle.
-It will be required for ALL trips at the time ofdeparture.
+It will be required for ALL trips at the time of departure.
 The API will acknowledge the request with a response containing a permission to proceed and a unique Trip Identifier.

 INPUT